Beta flash

 Tunnel

-A tunnel through or hourglass shape in the
+A tunnel through or hourglass shape in

 rock that allows a runner or